The Weeknd Reveals He Spent $7M of His Own Money on 2021 Super Bowl Halftime Show

 The artist, whose latest album was recently snubbed at the Grammys, still has a while to go before his tour (hopefully) begins, but one thing is clear: He's thrilled to kick off 2021 with a huge, pricy career milestone.

-"We all grow up watching the world's biggest acts playing the Super Bowl and one can only dream of being in that position," he previously shared in a statement.
+"We all grow up watching the world's biggest acts playing the Super Bowl and one can only dream of being in that position," he previously said.
 "I'm humbled, honored and ecstatic to be the center of that infamous stage this year."